tdjastrzebski/DISCO-F769NI_LCD_demo/README.md

-### This repo contains demo project for STMicroelectronics STM32F769I-DISCO discovery kit with LCD display support demonstrating how to program and debug STM32F7 with open source, cross-platform tools only.
+### This repo contains demo project for STMicroelectronics STM32F769I-DISCO board with LCD display support demonstrating how to program and debug STM32F7 with open source, cross-platform tools only.
 Open this project with VS Code.
 See [How to program STM32F7.pdf](How-to-program-STM32F7.pdf) for step-by-step instructions.